TeamGloomy/TeamGloomy.github.io/pages/mydoc/re_arm_connected_wifi.md

 You will also need a board.txt file in the sys folder.
 Below are the contents that should be used.

 ```
-//Config for RE-Arm
+//Config for Re-Arm
 board = rearm
-//wifi pins
+//WiFi pins
 8266wifi.espDataReadyPin = 2.11
 8266wifi.TfrReadyPin = 1.30
 8266wifi.espResetPin = 1.31